 Texas sharpshooter fallacy

-Every now and then when I'm reading an article from the world of behavioral economics discussing a particular phenomenon, it makes you realize once again how much trading and investing is about human behavior.
+Now and then when I'm reading an article from the world of behavioral economics discussing a particular phenomenon, it makes you realize once again how much trading and investing is about human behavior.

-And to be successful in trading and investing, you have to be able to anticipate human behavior in order to take decisions at an early stage before the anticipated behavior becomes reality.
+And to be successful in trading and investing, you have to be able to anticipate human behavior to take decisions at an early stage before the anticipated behavior becomes reality.
 But as a trader and investor, you also have to acknowledge your own human behavior and how that could potentially influence your decision-making.
 A theory that I came across a while ago is the Texas Sharpshooter fallacy.

 The article on Wikipedia is worth reading of course.
 From that article: The name comes from a joke about a Texan who fires some gunshots at the side of a barn, then paints a target centered on the tightest cluster of hits, and claims to be a sharpshooter.
 What a great way to explain in short what this is about!
 As discussed in other posts on this blog, we humans (in fact all animals) like to see patterns, like to see cause and effect relationships.